 For more information, visit LMVP.org

-Reservoir Observed Student Scientists (ROSS) is a citizen science program designed to introduce high school students to the field of limnology.
+Reservoir Observed Student Scientists (ROSS) is a community science program designed to introduce high school students to the field of limnology.
 Students receive field training from experts on how to properly sample reservoirs, specifically Bethel Lake, and how to process the samples that they collect (water clarity parameters, nutrients, chlorophyll, and cyanotoxins).
 This project is facilitated by the Limnology Lab at the University of Missouri and currently partners with Rock Bridge High School (RBHS) in Columbia.
 This project gives students an opportunity to get into the field and gather their own data, and hopefully create a connection between them and Bethel Lake.
 The goal of this study is to generate quality year-round data while exposing students who are underrepresented in STEM fields to the tangible and enjoyable aspects of science!

 The Watershed Management Internship Program includes partners at seven different universities across the North Central Region of the United States who will each mentor undergraduate summer interns over the next five years.